sandeeppaulraj/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Reading in images

 I used cv2.imread to read in my images.
-In my model, i read in the center, left and right images.
+In my model, I read in the center, left and right images.
 I also flip the center image and thereby increase the number of images in the data set.
-Thus essentially i end up having images that is equal 4 times the number of data points.
+Thus essentially I end up having images that is equal 4 times the number of data points.

-I also made a mistake in this section that i realized later on in the project.
+I also made a mistake in this section that I realized later on in the project.
 The images are read using BGR format but i need the images to be in RGB format.
 I converted all the images i read into RGB format.
 The model behaved in a very weird way without this update; there were occassions when the car just went off course when it should not have done so.
-I should have read the project guideline carefully.
+I should have read the project guidelines carefully.
 There was a warning about this.

 In the notebook
 ```sh